fsinfuhh/vinywaji/README.md

 # bitbots_drinks
+> Keep track of how many drinks people have bought

 ## Deployment

-This application can be deployed using three different methods which are described in the following sections.
+This application can be deployed using two different methods which are described in the following sections.

-In all cases, the application will not immediately start without errors because it needs to bec configured first.
+In all cases, the application will not immediately start without errors because it needs to be configured first.
 This is done via environment variables.
 See [Configuration](#configuration) for the list of available options.